Moetezafif-git/CCSK_Prep/quizzes.md

    - **Answer:** B. True
    - **Explanation:** Elastic servers provide scalability, allowing cloud resources to adjust based on demand.
 Moving workloads to new instances can help manage performance, optimize costs, and maintain a secure environment by avoiding issues like resource exhaustion.

 ---

+### 4️⃣1️⃣ **To understand their compliance alignments and gaps with a cloud provider, what must cloud customers rely on?**
+   - **Answer:** C. Third-party attestations
+   - **Explanation:** Third-party attestations, such as SOC reports and certifications (e.g., ISO 27001), provide an independent assessment of a cloud provider’s compliance with specific standards.
+These attestations are critical for customers who want to verify that a provider meets required security and compliance measures.

+---

+### 4️⃣2️⃣ **Which of the following is a perceived advantage or disadvantage of managing enterprise risk for cloud deployments?**
+   - **Answer:** B. Greater reliance on contracts, audits, and assessments due to lack of visibility or management.
+   - **Explanation:** In cloud environments, enterprises often have limited visibility and control over the infrastructure.
+Consequently, they rely more on contracts, third-party audits, and periodic assessments to ensure compliance and mitigate risks associated with outsourcing data and applications to cloud providers.

+---

+### 4️⃣3️⃣ **Which data security control is the LEAST likely to be assigned to an IaaS provider?**
+   - **Answer:** A. Application logic
+   - **Explanation:** In an IaaS (Infrastructure-as-a-Service) model, the provider manages lower-level infrastructure such as servers and storage.
+However, application logic and development remain the customer’s responsibility, as IaaS doesn’t include the management of applications or data within the infrastructure.

+---

+### 4️⃣4️⃣ **How does virtualized storage help avoid data loss if a drive fails?**
+   - **Answer:** A. Multiple copies in different locations
+   - **Explanation:** Virtualized storage solutions often implement redundancy by creating multiple copies of data across different physical locations.
+This ensures data availability and resilience in case of a drive failure, minimizing the risk of data loss.

+---

+### 4️⃣5️⃣ **What is the newer application development methodology and philosophy focused on automation of application development and deployment?**
+   - **Answer:** C. DevOps
+   - **Explanation:** DevOps is an approach that integrates software development (Dev) and IT operations (Ops) to automate and improve the efficiency of application development and deployment.
+It emphasizes collaboration, continuous integration, and automated testing and deployment processes.